Athabascasaurus: Description

 Athabascasaurus is a medium-sized ichthyosaur, measuring 3.5 m long.

 The premaxillae (front upper toothed bones) of Athabascasaurus extend beneath the horizontally-oriented external nares (openings for the nostrils), overlying the maxillae (rear upper toothed bones).
 The maxillae are long, and extend upwards and fork into two ascending processes flanking the external naris, the rear one being the taller of the two and potentially reaching the prefrontal, one of the paired bones that form the upper edge of the orbit (eye socket).
 Much of the top of the snout consists of the enlarged nasals.
 The front portion of the orbit is formed by the slender lacrimals, which lack extensions reaching below the external nares.
-Within the orbits are the sclerotic rings, sets of small bones that supported the eyeballs.
+Within the orbits are the scleral rings, sets of small bones that supported the eyeballs.
 Each postfrontal (a paired skull roof bone) of Athabascasaurus bears a triangular projection that extends on top of the upper part of the adjacent postorbital (paired bones located behind the orbits), a unique feature of the genus.
 The frontals (paired skull roof bones) are not involved in the borders of the supratemporal fenestrae (large openings behind the orbits), but do enclose the majority of the pineal foramen (a small opening on the skull roof's midline), which expands from a slit into a rhomboidal shape at its front.
 The parietals (rear pair of skull roof bones), which bound the inner edges of the supratemporal fenestrae, do not form a sagittal crest.